-The issuance of additional shares of Common Stock, including upon full conversion of the principal amount of all outstanding SPA Notes and exercise of all outstanding SPA Warrants and ATW NPA Warrants, and/or the implementation of the full ratchet anti-dilution price protection in the SPA Notes and SPA Warrants and the issuance of shares pursuant to the Purchase Agreement would substantially dilute the ownership interest of existing stockholders.
+The issuance of additional shares of Common Stock, including upon full conversion of the principal amount of all outstanding SPA Notes and Unsecured SPA Notes and exercise of all outstanding SPA Warrants, and/or the implementation of the full ratchet anti-dilution price protection in the SPA Notes and SPA Warrants and the issuance of shares pursuant to the SEPA would substantially dilute the ownership interest of existing stockholders.

-The shares of Class A Common Stock issuable upon full conversion and exercise of the SPA Notes and the SPA Warrants issued and issuable under the Securities Purchase Agreement entered into by FFIE with FF Simplicity Ventures LLC, an entity affiliated with ATW Partners LLC, and RAAJJ Trading LLC on August 14, 2022, as amended by the first amendment thereto on September 23, 2022 (the "SPA"), pursuant to the Joinder and Amendment Agreement entered into by FFIE, Senyun, FF Simplicity, and RAAJJ Trading LLC on September 25, 2022, pursuant to the Limited Consent and Third Amendment entered into by FFIE, Senyun, FF Simplicity and RAAJJ Trading LLC on October 24, 2022, pursuant to the Limited Consent and Amendment entered into by FFIE, Senyun, FF Simplicity and RAAJJ Trading LLC on November 8, 2022, pursuant to the Letter Agreement and Amendment entered into by FFIE, Senyun and FF Simplicity on December 28, 2022, pursuant to the Limited Consent and Amendment No. 5 entered into by FFIE, Senyun, FF Simplicity and the other purchasers on January 25, 2023, and pursuant to the Amendment No. 6 to Securities Purchase Agreement entered into by FFIE, Senyun, FF Top, FF Simplicity and other purchasers on February 3, 2023 will result in significant additional dilution to the existing stockholders of FFIE.
-At a special meeting of FFIE stockholders held on November 3, 2022, FFIE stockholders approved (among other proposals) a proposal to approve, as is required by the applicable Nasdaq rules and regulations, transactions involving notes and warrants issued to ATW Partners LLC, RAAJJ Trading LLC, Senyun and/or their affiliates as committed under the SPA, the Joinder and the Third Amendment, including the issuance of any shares in excess of 19.99% of the issued and outstanding shares of the Common Stock upon conversion of the SPA Notes and exercise of the SPA Warrants.
-On March 2, 2023, FFIE filed a definitive proxy statement regarding another special meeting to be held on March 30, 2023 to approve, as is required by the applicable Nasdaq rules and regulations, additional transactions involving notes and warrants issued to ATW Partners LLC, RAAJJ Trading LLC, Senyun, Acuitas and/or their affiliates as committed under the Sixth Amendment to the SPA To the extent the SPA Notes are converted and the SPA Warrants and ATW NPA Warrants are exercised, such conversions and exercises would have a significant dilutive effect on the ownership interest of existing stockholders of FFIE.
-Additionally, any issuance of shares of Class A Common Stock under the Purchase Agreement that is below the exercise price of the warrants issued and issuable under the SPA or the conversion price of the notes issued and issuable under the SPA will decrease such exercise or conversion price, as applicable, as described in more detail in such warrants and notes.
-See "Description of Securities - Description of Warrants - SPA Warrants and SPA Notes" for additional information.
+The shares of Class A Common Stock issuable upon full conversion and exercise of the SPA Notes and the SPA Warrants issued and issuable under the SPA, as amended, and upon full conversion of the Unsecured SPA Notes) will result in significant additional dilution to the existing stockholders of FF.
+At a special meeting of FF stockholders held on November 3, 2022, FF stockholders approved (among other proposals) a proposal to approve, as is required by the applicable Nasdaq rules and regulations, transactions involving notes and warrants issued to ATW Partners LLC, RAAJJ, Senyun and/or their affiliates as committed under the SPA, the Joinder and the Third Amendment, including the issuance of any shares in excess of 19.99% of the issued and outstanding shares of the Common Stock upon conversion of the SPA Notes and exercise of the SPA Warrants.
+At a special meeting of FF stockholders held on March 30, 2023, FF stockholders approved (among other proposals) a proposal to approve, as is required by the applicable Nasdaq rules and regulations, additional transactions involving notes and warrants issued to ATW Partners LLC, RAAJJ, Senyun, Acuitas and/or their affiliates as committed under the Sixth Amendment to the SPA.
+At a special meeting of FF stockholders held on August 16, 2023, FF stockholders approved (among other proposals), as is required by the applicable Nasdaq rules and regulations, additional transactions involving notes and warrants issued to MHL, V W Investment and Senyun under the Unsecured SPA, as amended.
+To the extent the SPA Notes and Unsecured SPA Notes are converted and the SPA Warrants are exercised, such conversions and exercises would have a significant dilutive effect on the ownership interest of existing stockholders of FF.
+Additionally, any issuance of shares of Class A Common Stock under the SEPA that is below the exercise price of the warrants issued and issuable under the SPA or the conversion price of the notes issued and issuable under the SPA will decrease such exercise or conversion price, as applicable, as described in more detail in such warrants and notes.

-FFIE has granted preferential director nomination rights to certain investors which may cause FFIE to fall out of compliance with Nasdaq listing rules.
+FF has granted preferential director nomination rights to certain investors which may cause FF to fall out of compliance with Nasdaq listing rules.